SSC received a semesterly report for Fall 2021 for the Campus Contributions to Dump and Run on 06/16/2022. Please see attached.

-|Land & Space||LAR Native Plants||In Progress||
+|Land and Water||LAR Native Plants||In Progress||

 The Lincoln Avenue Residence Hall Living and Learning Community (LLC) is aware of the interest in increasing the number of campus locations with native plants.
 They would like to join the effort to plant Native Plant Species in selected areas around Campus.
 The goal of this project is to locate plants in places like the unused space between Allen Hall and Lincoln Ave.
 Residence.

-|Procurement & Waste||Recycling Bins Pilot at Ikenberry||Completed||
+|Zero Waste||Recycling Bins Pilot at Ikenberry||Completed||

 A project is planned for March to evaluate a new outdoor recycling station in comparison to existing bins with revised signage.
 Housing has the station located inside the entrance of Ikenberry Commons.
 For the project, that station will be placed outside along the North entrance, directly across from the existing bins.
 After one week, waste audits will be conducted on both stations, the stations will then reversed, and the experiment will run for another week.
-The project looks to compare the recycling and contamination rates of the two station types.

-|Outreach||Illinois Biodiesel Initiative (IBI)||In Progress||
+|Engagement||Illinois Biodiesel Initiative (IBI)||In Progress||